Poltergeist III: Critical response

-Gene Siskel and Roger Ebert gave the film "two thumbs down" on their weekly syndicated show.
+Gene Siskel and Roger Ebert gave the film "two thumbs down" on their weekly syndicated show At the Movies.
 They were both annoyed by how frequently the film's characters cry out each other's names, particularly "Carol Anne".
 Ebert said that when he went to see the film, the audience in the theater also became annoyed at the tactic and started screaming back the names towards the screen.
 Janet Maslin of The New York Times wrote that "Gary Sherman, who directed and co-wrote the film, has no notion of creating a coherent universe through the looking glass.
 He is content with fiery or body-shattering effects, interspersed with irritating small talk and accidental humor."
-Variety stated, "Following the pattern set by his 'Poltergeist' predecessors, director-co-writer Gary Sherman demonstrates absolutely no interest in whether this film ever has a modicum of meaning as he rushes from one special effect to another.
+Variety stated, "Following the pattern set by his Poltergeist predecessors, director-co-writer Gary Sherman demonstrates absolutely no interest in whether this film ever has a modicum of meaning as he rushes from one special effect to another.
 Even there, Sherman arrives too late."
 Michael Wilmington of the Los Angeles Times called it "another sequel that seems to exist for no better reason than justifying its title and number ...
 The effects, which revolve around the conceit of a demonic mirror-world, are ingenious and cleverly executed.
 The acting plummets into realms of posturing camp, howling corn and eye-rolling hamminess that shatter illusion like a dropped glass."

 Dave Kehr of the Chicago Tribune gave the film two stars out of four and praised the "nifty, how-did-they-do-that?" quality of the special effects, but went on to write, "Sherman gives it a shot, but he can't quite get the family tensions going that provided a psychological undercurrent for the supernatural events in Parts 1 and 2.
 The new characters are drawn thinly, and the old seem somewhat diminished."
 Hal Hinson of The Washington Post wrote, "Gary Sherman, the film's co-writer and director, has set up a showcase for scary effects, and some of them are rather nice, in a grisly sort of way.
 It's clear that Sherman knows how to engineer this sort of thing.
 What's also clear is that without some semblance of an actual movie around them, these pyrotechnics really start to get on your nerves."

-As of September 2024, the film holds a 15% rating on Rotten Tomatoes based on 20 reviews (3 positive and 17 negative), with an average rating of 3.8/10.
+As of May 2026, the film holds a 14% rating on Rotten Tomatoes based on 21 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 10 critics, indicating "mixed or average" reviews.